Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: = Checked up to 75% code coverage with `pytest`.
   * :sunglasses: = Checked 100% code coverage with `pytest`.
 * Reporting code coverage through an online provider
-  * :disappointed: = Did not check coverage
+  * :disappointed: = Did not check coverage.
-  * :neutral_face: = Checked code coverage using an online provider
+  * :neutral_face: = Checked code coverage using an online provider.
   * :sunglasses: = Checked code coverage through an online provider and documentation provided.
 * Using docstrings to document a Python program.